kubernetes-sigs/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 ### Serving a Second Base Model

 The example uses a vLLM simulator since this is the least common denominator configuration that can be run in every environment.
-The model, `deepseek/vllm-deepseek-r1`, will be served from the same `/` L7 path, as in the previous example from the [Getting Started (Latest/Main)](getting-started-latest.md) guide.
+The model, `deepseek/vllm-deepseek-r1`, will be served from the same URL path, as in the previous example from the [Getting Started (Latest/Main)](getting-started-latest.md) guide.

 Deploy the second base model: